wso2/docs-choreo-dev/en/docs/references/ballerina-expression-syntax.md

     ###### Examples:

-    To compare the value of the integer variable `firstNumber` to the integer constant `10`, use the following expressions:
+    To compare the value of the integer variable `firstNumber` to the integer literal `10`, use the following expressions:

     ```ballerina
     firstNumber > 10